trillianx/educative_notes/Patterns for Coding Questions/Patterns for Coding Questions.md

 The time complexity is $O(N)$ and the space complexity is $O(1)$.

+Note that the use of $=$  sign in`start <= end` works when the start and end are on the same index.
+If start and end need to be unique or the value needs to be unique, we need to remove the equal sign.

 #### An Alternative Approach

 Rather than using pointers, you can use a hash table.